-8 Tips for College Graduates: How to Live Like a Poor and Take Care of the Important Stuff!
+8 Tips for College Graduates: Live Like You’re Poor and Take Care of the Important Stuff

 I work at my alma mater and feel so fortunate to be allowed to work with students through their four-year journeys.

 After four years of intensive shaping by their experiences, professors, internships, jobs, and friends, it’s amazing to see what these young people have become.
 Their four years really do carve them into polished individuals, and I love seeing that process unfold.

 Do you want to know what the coolest thing about graduation is?
 Once the last strains of “Pomp and Circumstance” fade away, these youngsters or college graduates get to start their lives at the beginning.
 It’s kind of like being reborn.
 Gosh, the possibilities!